Brina11-dev/Brina11-dev/README.md

 - 🔨 Working on data-driven and web projects that solve practical problems
 - 📍 Based in Kenya
   ## Ambitions
- - Build production-ready fullstack applications
+- Build production-ready data pipelines and machine learning models
- - Collaborate on open source projects
+- Collaborate on open source data science projects
- - Grow into professional software Engineer who ships meaningful products
+- Grow into a professional Data Scientist who turns data into real-world impact
- - Use technology to solve problems in Kenya and beyond
+- Use data and technology to solve problems in Kenya and beyond

   ## Contact Me
   [ojowibrina@gmail.com](mailto:ojowibrina@gmail.com)
   <p align="center"><em>"Every expert was once a beginner.
 Keep building, keep learning."</em> </p>